tbowmo/chrome2mqtt/README.md

 ## Features

-Python program, to enable MQTT control endpoints for chromecasts (both audio and video).
+Python program to enable MQTT control endpoints for chromecasts (both audio and video).

-It listens to events from the connected chromecasts, and send their status to MQTT, on the following events:
+It listens to events from the connected chromecasts, and send their status to MQTT on the following events:
 * Change in which app is running
 * Media events (play, pause, stop etc.)
 * Media information (title, artist, album etc)

 It also listens to a MQTT topic, for commands.
-So you can send commands to your chromecasts, like play, pause, stop etc.
+So you can send commands to your chromecasts like play, pause, stop etc.

 ## Starting python script with virtual-environment
 First ensure that you have at least python3.6 and venv installed, then create a new virtual environment for your python script: